 Executive Vice President, Health Care Value, Blue Cross Blue Shield of Michigan

-Mr. Hohner leads BCBSM’s healthcare management services including provider relations, provider contracting, wellness & care management, pharmacy, utilization management, revenue management/risk adjustment, healthcare analytics, and the Medicare Advantage Stars program.
-From strategy through execution, Mr. Hohner helps drive BCBSM’s corporate aspiration to be the leader in health care quality and lower medical costs.
+Mr. Hohner leads BCBSM’s Health Care Value division including provider relations, provider contracting, wellness & care management, pharmacy, utilization management, enterprise revenue management, healthcare analytics, and the Medicare Advantage Stars program.
+From strategy thru execution, Mr. Hohner helps drive BCBSM’s corporate aspiration to be the leader in health care quality and lower medical costs.

 Mr. Hohner earned his master’s degree in business administration from Eastern Michigan University and his bachelor’s degree in computer science from Michigan Technological University.